-Calculating the quantity of water gained with snow instead of rain is one of the first steps in cold climates.
+- Winter hydrologic conditions-ice, freezing temperatures, snow, and snowmelt-present special considerations for water collection and stormwater runoff.
 With freshly fallen snow 10 inches of snow will equal approximately 0.7 inches of water or another way to calculate it is 14 inches of freshly fallen snow will equal 1 inch of water.
 Over time the snow becomes more compacted and by the time the snow begins to melt it will yield more water per inch; closer to 3-4 inches of snow will equal 1 inch of water.
-Below are a few other subjects that can be adapted to cold weather conditions.